sigmonsays/sigmonsays.github.io/content/post/nix.md

 I installed nixos on a Lenovo ThinkPad P15S Gen 2 but gave up quickly when the graphics failed to function.
 I ended up returning the laptop for other reasons so my nixos experience was cut short.

+I purchased an old Thinkpad T480 and put NIXOS on it.
+The installation went smoothly and it's my primary NIXOS laptop.
+I'm surprised by how quickly I got everything working.

 # Home Manager

 Since nix runs everywhere, I have it as part of my dotfile repo and it naturally fits